Find The Best AC Replacement Contractors in USA

 What is a heat pump, and how does it work?

-A heat pump is an air conditioner that can both heat and cool.
+A heat pump is an air conditioner that provides heating and cooling.
 It extracts and moves heat between the inside and outside air.
 In cooling mode, the heat pump works like an AC unit, just like a traditional air conditioner.
 In heating mode, it reverses this process, absorbing heat from the outside air (even in cold temperatures) and transferring it inside to warm your home.
 A heat pump could reduce your utility bills while providing year-round comfort.

 What should I do if my AC breaks down?